oblivia-simplex/Narrativity/1_joyce.md

 and of narrative, intense though severely fragmented in both cases, which revealed a meaning different from and additional to anything I had deliberately written into the work.
-Having lived with it for over two years now, I have come to understand that \"with the first dream of fire they hunt the cold\" and how \"devastation fell attending headbone the high\" while \"outside the foundries the clumsy the deadlocked disintegrates\" though \"not a tremor manifests the rare the quickening across these settlements\" .
+Having lived with it for over two years now, I have come to understand that "with the first dream of fire they hunt the cold" and how "devastation fell attending headbone the high" while "outside the foundries the clumsy the deadlocked disintegrates" though "not a tremor manifests the rare the quickening across these settlements" .
 So, I had confirmed for myself that a densely overdetermined language, functioning in its most intensely personal mode of the lyric, could survive radical disruption and return from that alienation a yield which the reader might gather.